VeritoneAlpha/xpatterns-xframe/README.rst

 xFrames 0.2 Library (BETA)
 ==========================

-The xFrames Library provides a consistent and scaleable data science library that is built on top of industry-standard open source technologies. xFrames provides the following advantages compared to other DataFrame implementations:
+The xFrames Library provides a consistent and scalable data science library that is built on top of industry-standard open source technologies. xFrames provides the following advantages compared to other DataFrame implementations:

 -  A simple and well-tested Data Science library and Python based interface.
--  Powerful abstraction over underlying scaleable big data and machine learning frameworks: Apache Spark, Spark DataFrames and ML libraries.
+-  Powerful abstraction over underlying scalable big data and machine learning frameworks: Apache Spark, Spark DataFrames and ML libraries.
 -  Dockerized container that bundles IPython notebooks, scientific libraries, Apache Spark and other dependencies for painless setup.